War crimes in the Gaza war: By Palestinian militants

 Determining the applicability of laws of war to militant groups is a difficult question, as both the Council of Europe and International Committee of the Red Cross note that international law treats war and terrorism as separate legal categories.
-The Israeli, American, EU, UK, Japanese, and Canadian governments define Hamas as a terrorist group.
-However, this characterization is not accepted by most of the international community and international bodies.
+The Israeli, American, EU, UK, Japanese, and Canadian governments designate Hamas as a terrorist organization.
+Of other states and international bodies, some apply the designation only to its military wing, others do not designate Hamas at all, and it receives open support from Qatar and Turkey.
 While the term "international law" pertains to states, it also applies to insurgent and paramilitary forces.
 Even if an insurgency is deemed lawful — meaning it meets the criteria of "just cause", it must adhere to the principles of "just means".
 Regarding Hamas and its combatants, even if they have a presumptive right to fight against what they term as an "Israeli occupation," they must still abide by legal rules of "discrimination", "proportionality", and "military necessity".

 On 9 October 2023 Human Rights Watch stated that Hamas's apparent targeting of civilians, indiscriminate attacks, and taking of hostages amounted to war crimes.

 On 10 October 2023 the OHCHR stated the taking of hostages and use of human shields were war crimes.
 United Nations Human Rights chief Volker Türk noted that militant groups' "horrifying mass killings" were violations of international law.